Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 The Deck
 ---
-This previous weekend I was extremely fortunate enough to both attend, compete, and eventually take down the Calling Auckland 2020.
+This previous weekend I was extremely fortunate enough to attend, compete, and eventually take down the Calling Auckland 2020.
 I only say ‘eventually’ because of the strategy behind the deck that I had chosen to play.
 If you haven’t seen it already, here it is:

 **Spaghetti Tornado** 🍝🌪️